git/git.github.io/rev_news/drafts/edition-4.md

 > than make it easier for a wider group people to submit patches to the
 > list.

-This announce was met with a lot of enthousiasm from the community, especially from the [Git for Windows](https://msysgit.github.io/) developers.
+This announce was met with a lot of enthusiasm from the community, especially from the [Git for Windows](https://msysgit.github.io/) developers.